ashutoshs4/hotTopics/README.md

 #

 # Weather APi Not Working
-# Note: Note: I am traying to get weather information with this api but i am not getting weather information.
+# Note: Note: I am trying to get weather information with this api but i am not getting weather information.
 Please check.
 # Error: Please note that using One Call 3.0 requires a separate subscription to the One Call by Call plan.
 Learn more here https://openweathermap.org/price.
 # Errorcode: 401